salesforce/einstein-platform/cookbook/llm-open-connector-groq/cookbook-groq.md

-# Implement LLM Open Connector with Groq
+# Implement LLM Open Connector with Groq and Heroku

 ## Introduction

-The Bring Your Own Large Language Model (BYOLLM) Open Connector is designed to empower customers, independent software vendors (ISVs), and internal Salesforce teams with advanced AI capabilities.
-This connector bridges the gap between the Einstein AI Platform and any language model, including custom-built ones, opening up a world of possibilities for enhanced, bespoke AI applications.

-This guide provides a step-by-step guide to implementing an LLM Open Connector with the [Groq](https://groq.com/) platform for fast AI inference.
+This cookbook is a step-by-step guide to implementing Salesforce's [LLM Open Connector](https://github.com/salesforce/einstein-platform?tab=readme-ov-file#llm-open-connector) with the [Groq](https://groq.com/) platform for fast AI inference.
 We also cover how to deploy the connector as a Flask app on Heroku with a simple UI for testing.

 <img width="978" alt="UI for LLM Open Connector" src="https://github.com/user-attachments/assets/306bc3ec-ba57-470a-9ccb-b3054475a4dc" />